jdeschamps/EMU/README.md

    ```

    > Note: the script requires bash, which is shipped with the git console on Windows.
+   > Note: the EMU .jar shipped with Micro-Manager will be overwritten (it is located in the /mmplugins/ folder).

-7. Install an EMU plugin by placing the plugin compiled .jar file in "C:\Path\to\MicroManager2gamma\EMU\".
+7. Install an EMU plugin by placing the plugin compiled .jar file in "C:\Path\to\MicroManager2gamma\EMU\" or use the default plugins.

 # Cite us
 Joran Deschamps and Jonas Ries, ["EMU: reconfigurable graphical user interfaces for Micro-Manager", bioRxiv 2020.03.18.997494.](https://www.biorxiv.org/content/10.1101/2020.03.18.997494v1)